 Yes!
 Lisbon is the perfect first introduction to Europe for American children.
-In the spring of 2017 I visited Lisbon with my 8-year-old daughter on her very first visit to Europe.
-Lisbon is an easy six-hour flight from the East Coast of the United States, which is just long enough to get some good rest on a red-eye flight, but not so long that kids will tire of watching movies mid-way through a day time flight.
+In the spring of 2017 I visited Lisbon with my 8-year-old daughter on her very first trip to Europe.
+Lisbon is an easy six-hour flight from the East Coast of the United States.
+That’s just long enough to get some good rest on a red-eye flight, but not so long that kids will tire of watching movies mid-way through a day time flight.

-Lisbon feels historic and European.
+Lisbon, Portugal feels historic and European.
 It is one of Europe’s easiest capital cities to explore because the historic part of town is relatively compact and walkable.
-The touristy area of Lisbon is not overwhelmingly large,and it is also easy to escape the city for a day trip to the beach or the mountains in only 30-45 minutes by car, bus, or train.
-This variety and ability to get a quick change of scenery makes the area so much more fun to explore with kids.
+The touristy area of Lisbon is not overwhelmingly large.
+It is also easy to escape the city for a day trip to the beach or the mountains in only 30-45 minutes by car, bus, or train.
+This variety and ability to get a quick change of scenery makes the area so much more fun to explore Lisbon with kids.
 One day can be spent appreciating the architecture at the Mosteiro dos Jerónimos in Belém and the next day can be spent at the beach in Cascais.
-It is easy to avoid the monotony of visiting museum after museum in the city center.
+It is easy to avoid the monotony of visiting museum after museum in the city center when traveling to Lisbon with kids.

 While in Portugal I watched my daughter exploring the National Palace in Sintra and the Museo do Azulejo in total wonder of their intricate wood carvings and colorfully painted ceilings.
-She was so impressed by everything that she was seeing, and I’m sure that our quick visit made an impact that will last a lifetime.
+She was so impressed by everything that she was seeing, and I’m sure that her first trip to Europe made an impact that will last a lifetime.

 Wandering Lisbon’s streets is essential on any visit to Lisbon with kids or without.
 Be sure to walk the pedestrian Rua Augusta down to the Placa do Comercio.
 The black and white stone mosaic artwork on the city’s squares and walkways is both beautiful and uniquely Lisbon.
 Though beware, in the rain those beautiful stone tiled walkways are remarkably slick.

-One of the highlights of any visit to Lisbon is taking the tram up to the top of Saõ Jorge hill to explore the prominent 11th century Castelo de Saõ Jorge.
+One of the highlights of any visit to Lisbon with kids is taking the tram up to the top of Saõ Jorge hill to explore the prominent 11th century Castelo de Saõ Jorge.
 It can be a bit challenging to find a tram that goes all the way up so be prepared for a bit of a climb.
-This is a very popular attraction so it’s hard to get lost; just follow the crowds.
+It is one of the top things to do in Lisbon, Portugal so it’s hard to get lost; just follow the crowds.

-Once you’ve purchased a ticket and entered the castle complex, there’s plenty of space to enjoy the views.
+Once you’ve purchased a ticket and entered the castle complex, there’s plenty of space to enjoy the views of Lisbon with kids.
 My kids loved exploring the ramparts and canons while I chased them up and down countless steps.
 We even found some peacocks, which were, of course, a highlight for the kids!

 Public Transportation in Lisbon with Kids

-It is necessary to use public transportation to get around Lisbon, especially to visit Belem and the aquarium.
+It is necessary to use public transportation to get around Lisbon with kids, especially to visit Belem and the aquarium.
+It is the easiest way to get to many of the best things to do in Lisbon, Portugal.
 While the Metro and bus system have their limits, I found them remarkably easy to use.
 The Metro trains are color-coded and have cute little symbols to designate each line.
-A day pass pays for itself in 4-5 trips, which you might not need on a nice sunny day, but it was easily the right choice for us on a rainy day.
+A day pass pays for itself in 4-5 trips, which you might not need on a nice sunny day, but it was easily the right choice for us on a rainy day visiting Lisbon with kids on our first trip to Europe.

 Grab a Quick Bite to Eat for Dinner in Lisbon